Zinabuf/GCIM/README.md

 Outcome data, Exposure or Environmental variables, and confounder variables

-The outcome, exposure, and confounder variable or other covariate data should be split into the discovery dataset(ideally 80% of the data ) and the target dataset(the remaining 20% of the data) depending on the type of outcome variables.
+Depending on the type of outcome variables, the outcome, exposure, and confounder variable or other covariate data should be split into the discovery dataset(ideally 80% of the data ) and the target dataset(the remaining 20% of the data).

 Quick start

-GCIM analysis uses PLink2 for the analysis of discovery data and the package is compatible with the Linux operating system.
+GCIM analysis uses PLink2 to analyze discovery data, and the package is compatible with the Linux operating system.
-1. download the plink2 from the Plink website and then specify the executable Plink file path.
+1. download the plink2 from the Plink website and specify the executable Plink file path.

 ~~~
 plink_path <- "<plink_path>/plink2"